cloudfoundry/routing-release/README.md

 ### Load Balancer Requirements

-#### Port Ranges and DNS
+#### Ports

 For environments where high-availability is required, a load balancer is required in front of the TCP routers.
 These load balancers must be configured to forward requests for a range of ports to the TCP routers.
 The HAProxy job that comes with cf-release does not support this behavior.

-If high-availability is not required you can skip this section.
-Allocate a public IP to a single TCP router instance and configure DNS to resolve the TCP domain directly to a TCP router instance.
+If high-availability is not required you can skip this section and allocate a public IP to a single TCP router instance.

-1. Choose how many TCP routes you'd like to offer.
+Choose how many TCP routes you'd like to offer.
 For each TCP route, a port must be opened on your load balancer.
 Configure your load balancer to forward the range of ports you choose to the IPs of the TCP Router instances.
 By default this release assumes 100 ports will be forwarded, in the range 1024-1123.
-- Choose a domain name from which developers will configure TCP routes for their applications.
-Configure DNS to resolve this domain name to the load balancer.

-A Router Group represents a horizontally scalable cluster of identically configured routers.
-Only one router group is currently supported.
-Shared domains in Cloud Foundry are associated with one router group; see [Post Deploy Configuration](#post-deploy-configuration).
-To create a TCP route for their application, a developer creates it from a TCP domain; see [Create a TCP Route](#create-a-tcp-route).
-For each TCP route, Cloud Foundry reserves a port on the CF router.
-Each port is dedicated to that route; route ports may not be shared by multiple routes.
-The number of ports available for reservation dictates how many TCP routes can be created.

-A router group is limited to maximum port range 1024-65535; defaulting to 1024-1123.
-As one router group is supported,  the maximum number of TCP routes than can be created in CF is 64512 (65535-1024).
-Though multiple Shared Domains can be assigned to the router group, they share a common pool of ports.
-E.g. given Shared Domains `tcp-1.example.com` and `tcp-2.example.com are assigned to the `default-tcp` router group, and a route for port 1024 is created from domain `tcp-1.example.com`, the same port could not be reserved for a route from domain `tcp-2.example.com`.
-Eventually we may support multiple router groups and/or TCP routes that share a port.

-The same reservable port range must be configured both on the load balancer, and in this release using the manifest property `routing-api.router_groups.reservable_ports` or the or [the Routing API](https://github.com/cloudfoundry-incubator/routing-api#using-the-api-manually).

 #### Load Balancer Healthchecking of TCP Routers